viandge/conekta-woocommerce/README.md

 Version Compatibility
 ---------------------
-This plugin has been tested on Wordpress 4.5.3  WooCommerce 2.6.1
+This plugin has been tested on Wordpress 4.6.1,  WooCommerce 2.6.6 with PHP 7

 Installation
 -----------